U.S. Coast Survey Established

 Voyage of the H.M.S.
 Challenger

 Intrigued by the earlier work by Charles Darwin aboard the Beagle, the H.M.S.
 Challenger sails from Portsmouth, England and begins a four-year around the world.
 During the voyage, scientists test the salinity, temperature and density of the seawater.
 Information is also collected about ocean currents, sediment, and meteorology.
-The crew discovers underwater mountain chains and hundreds of species previously unknown.
-This research is eventually consolidated into a fifty-volume research report known as The Challenger Report.
+The crew discovers underwater mountain chains and hundreds of species of marine life previously unknown.
+This research is eventually consolidated into a fifty-volume report known as The Challenger Report.
 This research forms the basis of modern oceanography.

 Sigsbee Sounding Machine